Language Integrated Query: Aggregate

+Join, GroupJoin

 The Join operator performs an inner join on two collections, based on matching keys for objects in each collection.
 It takes two functions as delegates, one for each collection, that it executes on each object in the collection to extract the key from the object.
 It also takes another delegate in which the user specifies which data elements, from the two matched elements, should be used to create the resultant object.
 The GroupJoin operator performs a group join.
 Like the Select operator, the results of a join are instantiations of a different class, with all the data members of both the types of the source objects, or a subset of them.